Caring for Chihuahuas

 If you a adopt a rescued Chihuahua, we give you written instructions on how to care for your new family member.
 We explain to you what we have been able to learn about the little dog and how best to handle his or her particular problems if any.
-If an adopting family change their minds for some reason, the dogs are always able to be returned to us.
+If an adopting family change their minds for some reason, we request you return the dog to us as we are well equipped to find them a new home.

 Some of these little dogs have been greatly traumatised by their experiences and mostly we can only guess at some of the horrors they have experienced.
 There is only one way to treat them - with lots of love!

 This section was also featured as our Chihuahua Suggested Diet newsletter.
 We are often asked what we feed our little rescue dogs.
-Each week we make up a stew which can be frozen in serving sizes.
+Each week we make up a stew which can be frozen into individual serving sizes.

 The Chihuahua is a dog - despite its size - and must be fed like a dog, not a human.
 Human food is too processed and will rot their teeth rapidly.
 Definitely do not feed them cured meats such as bacon, ham etc. Never give them human milk products or chocolates.
 Nor should you feed them potatoes, onions, or grapes.